sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 ### Go

+**Note: If you run into an error `could not launch process: decoding dwarf section info at offset 0x0: too short` make sure you are on the latest delve version**

 - Install [Delve](https://github.com/derekparker/delve)
 - Run `DELVE=frontend,searcher ./dev/start.sh` (`DELVE` accepts a comma-separated list of components as specified in [../dev/Procfile](../dev/Procfile))
 - Set a breakpoint in VS Code (there's a bug where setting the breakpoint after attaching results in "Unverified breakpoint")